Sweet Chocolate: Your Dark Chocolate Training Wheels

 Taste buds unable to appreciate dark chocolate?
 Train 'em with sweet chocolate.
 It's perfect for transitioning from milk into dark chocolate.

 Once you master more chocolate flavor, move on.
+Put the sweet away.
 It's job is done.
+Your buds are ready to go solo!

 Dark Sweet Chocolate, What is It?

-Want to go dark but afraid it's too bitter?
-Try sweet chocolate.
 It's your ticket to ride on the dark side of chocolate.
-Why?

 Because it's the dark chocolate with the lowest cocoa content, 15% to 34%.
 That's very close to milk chocolate which has a minimum 10% cocoa content.